 As you may already know, health care in Spain is divided into private and public.

-In that sense, the public healthcare services in Spain offer universal solutions, meaning that all long-term residents and Spanish citizens have basic and preventative medical care guaranteed, plus emergency care.
+In that sense, public healthcare services in Spain offer universal solutions.
+And that basically means that all long-term residents and Spanish citizens have basic and preventative medical care guaranteed, plus emergency care.

 And that for free or for a really reduced price.